LA Licensed Lender

 What is financial wellness?

 Financial wellness is a state of being in control of your money.
-It's about having enough breathing room in your budget each month to cover bills and enjoy life without worrying about coming up short.
+It's about having enough breathing room in your budget each month to pay for your bills and enjoy life without worrying about coming up short.

 Improving your financial wellness is also about being prepared for the unexpected, like a car repair or job loss, and having a plan for your future (whether that's a dream vacation or a comfortable retirement).